Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-spark-job.markdown

 * The --master has the prefix `k8s://<Kubernetes Master URL>:<port>`.
 * The `spark.insightedge.space.lookup.locator` is set with the headless service of the Manager Pod (&lt;release name&gt;-insightedge-manager-hs).
-* The example lookup is the default Space called `insightedge-space`.
+* The example lookup is the default Space called `demo`.
 * In Kubernetes clusters with RBAC enabled, the service account must be set (e.g. `serviceAccountName=spark`).
 * The `spark.kubernetes.container.image` is set with the desired Docker image (This is usually of the form `gigaspaces/insightedge-enterprise:1.0.0`).